hernantz/blog/content/its-the-competition-stupid.md

-Using mantras like seize the means of production, let the free market solve the problem, education should be our priority, etc, are hollow and vague, without proper context, hypotesis and facts.
+Using mantras like seize the means of production, let the free market solve the problem, education should be our priority, etc, are hollow and vague, without proper context, hypotheses and facts.

-So now I don't simply praise freedom per se, but freedom to explore different ideas, freedom as a framework for decision making, that on purpose or as an unintended consequence, increases the chances of prosperity for our society, as a whole, in the long run.
+So now I don't simply praise freedom *per se*, but freedom to explore different ideas, freedom as a framework for decision making, that on purpose or as an unintended consequence, increases the chances of prosperity for our society, as a whole, in the long run.